ItsPowXX/powx_animations/README.md

 powx_animations is a Script for Animations on [RageUI] and [ESX]

+> Attention <

+> Resource not optimizer so first soon I will make more optimized version with more animations

 > Important

 > You are not allowed to modify the resource name